 Get access to your data feed

 To get started, provide a few details based on your chosen delivery method.
-After you provide this information, RevenueBase will provision access and deliver your first dataset — typically within 1–2 business days.
+After you provide this information, RevenueBase will provision access and deliver your first dataset — typically within 1–2 business days.- AWS S3

 Provide your AWS details and get credentials